Skip to content

 outcome

 Parseff.Source wraps a readable byte stream behind a uniform interface.
-Three constructors cover the common cases.
+Five constructors cover the common cases, ordered here from simplest to most low-level.

 Parseff.Source.of_string creates a source from a complete string.
 Useful for testing streaming code paths with known input: